How It Works

 Section titled “Go Deeper”- The VDS Credential — How the Visible Digital Seal works: structure, signature, manifests, and revocation

-- Quick Start — Integrate IDToken into your application with code examples
+- Quick Start — Integrate IDToken Seal into your application with code examples

 - Authentication Flow — Protocol-level detail of each phase, with API request/response formats